-The Northwest Ohio Area Computer Services Cooperative (NOACSC) control objectives and related controls are included in section 4 of this report, "Independent Service Auditor's Description of Tests of Controls and Results," to eliminate the redundancy that would result from listing them here in Section 3 and repeating them in Section 4.
+The Northwest Ohio Area Computer Services Cooperative (NOACSC) control objectives and related controls are included in section 4 of this report, "Description of NOACSC's Control Objectives and Related Controls, and The Independent Service Auditor's Description of Tests of Controls and Results," to eliminate the redundancy that would result from listing them here in Section 3 and repeating them in Section 4.
 Although the control objectives and related controls are included in Section 4, they are, nevertheless, an integral part of the NOACSC's description of controls.